Tetsuya3850/CS-Terminology/README.md

 ### MVC
 The Model-View-Controller (MVC) is an architectural pattern that organizes an application into three components: the model, the view, and the controller.
 The Model corresponds to the data-related logic.
 The View component is used for all the UI logic.
 Controllers act as an middle man between Model and View to process incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
 Ruby on Rails.

+## Hardware

+### CPU
+The CPU (Central Processing Unit) is what executes all the instructions.
+The faster the CPU is, the the faster the computer can execute instructions.
+Some CPUs have multiple cores.
+Each core functions like a separate CPU which can execute instructions independently, regardless of what the other cores are doing.

+### RAM
+The RAM (Random Access Memory) can store both instructions for the CPU to execute, and the data these instructions are processing.
+The more memory a computer has, the more data and instructions it can store.
+The RAM is normally cleared when the computer is shut down or rebooted.
+It is typically not a permanent storage.
+Having a lot of memory in a computer is useful when caching data which normally reside on disk, or which is read from a remote system via the network.

+### Disk Drives
+The disk drives can store data just like the RAM, but unlike the RAM the data is saved even when the computer shuts down.
+The disk drives are often much slower than RAM to access, so if you need to process big amounts of data, it is preferable to keep that data in RAM.

+### NIC
+The NIC (Network Interface Card) connects the computer to a network.
+This enables the computer to communicate with other computers, for instance via the internet.

+### Bus
+The Bus connects the CPU to the RAM, disk drives and NIC.

 ## Operating System